Frequently Asked Questions

 On the Rocky Mountaineer, your luggage will be checked and taken to your destination separately.
 As it is a sightseeing train there is no overhead storage so everything you bring on board the train will need to be stored by your feet.
 Considering this we recommend bringing only the essentials, a handbag and/or camera bag with a few items you will want while travelling.
 You will want to bring all necessary medication aboard the train with you.

-If you are travelling early or late in the season (April, late September/October) you may want a warmer coat as it can cool down significantly.
+If you are travelling early or late in the season (April, late September/October), you may want a warmer coat as it can cool down significantly.
 We always recommend bringing a light pair of gloves and a hat so that you can layer up if needed.
-Check the weather prior to travelling or click below for our recommended packing list:
+Check the weather before travelling or visit our Preparing To Go page for our recommended packing list.